timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 even before allocating time to the activities.
-First, after arriving at a satisfyingly exhaustive list of activity categories, we listed 42 different categories.
+First, after arriving at a satisfyingly exhaustive list of activity categories, we listed 42 different items.
-This sheer number of things we want to do is so great that if we are not explicitly and externally managing these activities, then we can understand why our general state produces anxiety and overwhelm.
+This sheer number of desired activities is massive.
+Without explicitly and externally managing these activities, anxiety and overwhelm naturally result.

 Secondly, the list was a lens through which we could view our life.
-We clearly saw that we had never consistently engaged in all our desired activities simultaneously.
+We clearly saw that we had never consistently engaged in all our desired activities per week.
 Covering all our bases,
 i.e. avoiding neglect of important life systems, has never happened spontaneously.
-So to pay attention to all our life systems, all the time, we will likely need concerted effort.
+So to pay attention to all our life systems, each week, we will likely need concerted effort.
 Concerted effort may also be needed in order to sustainably rotate our attention between systems